Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/Overview and analysis/EV charging points in France - Project/README.md

 ==> How does the market share breakdown looks like for the top 5/10 companies, and what metrics are driving this share distribution.
 ==> How will the EV charging station landscape evolve in the next few years?

+These metrics are oriented towards business uses, whether the company is already estabilished in the French EV charging market or are exploring it, the French government but also of interest to private EV-owners in France, though the latter 2 are not the main stakeholders targeted in this project.

 To answer all these questions, I will be calculating the following set of metrics: